cinchapi/concourse/README.md

 This repository contains several modules that form the concourse-core.

 * The **concourse** project contains the core API, which is the foundation for everything in Concourse.
 This API is public and should be used in third-party applications to interact with Concourse.
 * The **concourse-server** project contains all the server-side logic for data storage and retrieval.
-You should __*never*__ include this code in a third-party application, but should install the concourse-server distribution and interact with it using the concourse-api.
+You should __*never*__ include this code in a third-party application, but should install the concourse-server distribution and interact with it using the concourse api.
 * The **concourse-shell** project contains the code for the Concourse Action SHell (CaSH), which is shipped with concourse-server.
 * The **concourse-testing** project contains long running end-to-end tests that should be run separately from the build process.